Glossary

 flowers in the 2nd year - a perennial plant lives more than two years - herbaceous refers to small

-flowering plants (annual, biennial or perennial) that have no persistent woody stem - forb refers toa
+flowering plants (annual, biennial or perennial) that have no persistent woody stem - forb refers to a

 herbaceous plant that is not a graminoid (grasses, sedges, rushes) - woody plants are perennial